libp2p/js-libp2p/packages/peer-record/README.md

 A peer record contains the peers' publicly reachable listen addresses, and may be extended in the future to contain additional metadata relevant to routing.
 It also contains a `seqNumber` field, a timestamp per the spec, so that we can verify the most recent record.

-You can read further about the Peer Record in [libp2p/specs#217](https://github.com/libp2p/specs/pull/217).
+You can read further about the Peer Record in [RFC 0003 - Peer Routing Records](https://github.com/libp2p/specs/blob/master/RFC/0003-routing-records.md).
+For the original discussion about it you can view the PR that created the RFC: [libp2p/specs#217](https://github.com/libp2p/specs/pull/217).

 ## Example